 Lower leg ulcers are open sores that don’t heal or keep coming back.
+In fact, they’re one of the most common forms of chronic wounds in this country.
 Ulcers can develop on your lower legs.
 They usually show up around the ankles.
 But they also develop if you put consistent pressure on your foot.
 We can easily treat small ulcers.
 And stop them from returning.
 But if an ulcer is left untreated, it can grow deeper into your skin tissue.
 Or it may become infected.
 In that case, treatment will likely be drastic–and expensive.

 How does a lower leg ulcer develop?
 Are there different kinds of ulcers?
 Read on to get a better understanding of ulcers and their treatment options.
 Plus, learn the best methods of prevention.